blu3ming/StegoRecover/README.md

 wordlist_file: Path to a wordlist of possible passwords.

 It uses the command "steghide extract -sf STEG_FILE -p PASSWORD" to try each password into the file.
-So, when it founds the right password, it automatically extracts the hidden info to the file "message.txt".
+So, when it founds the right password, it automatically extracts the hidden info to the current folder.

 ![alt text](https://github.com/blu3ming/StegoRecover/blob/main/images/stegorecover.png?raw=true)